MadiNyan/rikka-telegram-bot/README.md

 + uptime

 ## How to
-Configure your token, api key and paths in config.yml (without any quotations), and don't forget the font
+Configure your token, api keys and paths in config.yml (without any quotations), and don't forget the font
 ```
     keys:
         telegram_token: 123455